kerlos/wwm_translator/rules/translation_rules.md

 ## Length Control

-Russian translations are typically 15-30% longer than English.
+Thai translations are typically 15-30% longer than English.
 However, if translation becomes **significantly longer** (2x or more):

 1. Try to use shorter synonyms where appropriate
 2. Remove filler words if meaning is preserved
-3. Use abbreviations common in Russian gaming context
+3. Use abbreviations common in Thai gaming context
 4. BUT: Never sacrifice meaning for brevity
 5. If shortening is impossible without losing meaning - keep as is